I am an abstract artist with an interest in working with a wide variety of media, and determined to remain free of formal art education.

-My garden studio became too small, and after moving into Whitefriars Studios in April I have been able to work on larger installations using laughing gas canisters, as well as other large pieces painted on hand made paper and some three dimensional wooden installations.
+My garden studio became too small, and after moving into Whitefriars Studios in April I was able to work on larger installations using laughing gas canisters, as well as other large pieces painted on hand made paper and some three dimensional wooden installations.

 Parallel related interests:

 I have taken a course in picture framing and frame my own work.
 I use hardwoods such as beech and ash to produce my own unique frame profiles.

 My wife, Lois, and I have a shared interest in photography.

 August 2012 Artsdepot Open 2012, Arts Depot, North Finchley.